 Once you sign up for Part C, your billing and care may be consolidated.
 You can typically access all your medical services with just one card, choose a primary care physician, and pay for different treatments with a single bill.

 Part C plans may define their own premiums, deductibles, copayments, and physician referral systems.
 Your plan must cover all Original Medicare services and may offer additional benefits.
-However, fewer doctors will be enrolled in your Medicare Advantage plan compared to Original Medicare.

 Who Is Eligible for Part C Coverage?